initgrep-com/initgrep.blog/_authors/irshad ahmad sheikh.markdown

 hobby: workout, Code, hangout with friends, Play video games
 latestEducation: Master's in Computer Applications (MCA)
 major: My Major was developing sofware using Java Programming Language.
+aboutMe: I work as a software developer.
+I have over 4+ years of experience in developing web applications and Java Enterprise applications.
 ---

-Hi, Thank you for visiting here.
-I have written various tutorials on this blog.
-Most of my blogs are related to code and fitness.